 "What is it, Joey?"
 Joey stopped running and bent over, trying to catch his breath.

 "Lord Seto.
-He is looking for you."
-He manged before taking another deep breath.
+He is looking for you," he manged before taking another deep breath.
+"And he seems angry."

 "I see.
 Thank you."
-Without another word, she nudged Maybelle and headed back towards Featherstone Manor.
+Without another word, she nudged Maybelle and headed back towards the manor.

-Once in the stable, Téa quickly unsaddled Maybelle and ran out towards the manor.
+Once in the stable, Téa quickly unsaddled Maybelle before she turned and ran towards the manor.

 She arrived at the heavy wooden doors only to be greeted by Seto's cold face.
-She felt fear but quickly pushed it aside.
+She felt fear rush through her but quickly pushed it aside.
 He was to be her husband.
 Why should she fear him?

 She looked up at him and smiled, attempting to hide her disgust.
 He looked down at her, his disgust evident on his face.

-"You are Téa, daughter of Lord Gardner?"
-He asked.
-She nodded and bowed.
+"You are Téa, daughter of Lord Gardner?" he asked and Téa quickly nodded before she gave a small bow.
 Seto was taken aback.
 She looked nothing like the elegant woman he had seen that day.

 "Yes, I am his daughter."
 She knew he had seen her already, yet he behaved as if he hadn't.

 "You are the daughter of a great lord?
 You look like the daughter of a commoner.
-You smell of horse, your clothes are filthy, and your hair looks as though it has not been brushed for years."
-He sneered, watching as her jaw flexed before she gave him a sweet smile.
+You smell of horse, your clothes are filthy, and your hair looks as though it has not been brushed for years," he sneered down at her, watching as her jaw flexed before she gave him a sweet smile.